How to Avoid the Slippery Slope of Lifestyle Creep

 Money doesn’t have to feel messy.
-Check out our comprehensive guide on how to simplify finances.
+Check out our comprehensive guide on how to simplify your finances.

 Q: How do you keep the balance between limiting lifestyle creep and maintaining (or improving) your quality of life?

 A: If you’re already living comfortably, maintaining your quality of life is the easy part.
 When you get your next raise, don’t let yourself get used to the new paycheck.
-YNAB makes this easy with the To be Budgeted feature.
-After every paycheck just remember to move the difference of your new paycheck and old paycheck out of To be Budgeted and into debt payments or savings first.
+YNAB makes this easy with the Ready to Assign feature.
+After every paycheck just remember to move the difference of your new paycheck and old paycheck out of Ready to Assign and into debt payments or savings first.
 Then continue budgeting like normal.

 Improving your quality of life is trickier.
 First, you can ask how much lifestyle creep is acceptable to you.
 Let’s imagine you start spending all of your next raise (hey, it’s easy to justify and even easier to do).
 When you spend all of your raise, you could consider that 100% lifestyle creep.
 Now let’s say you decide to save half of your raise and spend the remainder.
 That would be 50% lifestyle creep.